kristianmandrup/flat/README.md

 - `logger(opts)` logger to use
 - `shallow` shallow or expand mode (default: `true`)
 - `leafValue` functionality to set the leaf value
-- `isExistingObject(obj, opts)` determine if we are making pointer into existing objct
+- `isExistingObject(obj, opts)` used to determine if we are making pointer into existing object

 ### buildPath